navis-org/navis/docs/migrating_2.0.md

   ([tutorial](../generated/gallery/1d_plotting_misc/zzz_tutorial_plotting_misc_04_collage))
 - [**`nblast_knn`**][navis.nblast_knn] instead of an all-by-all you only wanted the top matches from - 164k neurons is a 107 GB matrix or a 26 MB k-NN graph
+- [**`navis.Pipeline`**][navis.Pipeline] instead of calling three functions with `parallel=True` in turn, or smuggling the whole chain into one `apply` lambda - the neurons make the trip to the workers once for the chain rather than once per function, and the steps stop copying each other's intermediates
 - [**`set_parallel_backend`**][navis.set_parallel_backend] to point `parallel=True`
   at `joblib`, a `dask.distributed` cluster, a SLURM array job or any `concurrent.futures.Executor` you own - and `inner_max_num_threads` so the